todbot/node-hid-ds4-test/README.md

 Issues:
 - Once the controller is updated with an Output Report to update LED & rumble, it stops streaming Input Reports for reportId 1.
 Unclear how to re-enable.
+This is not a bug in node-hid, as you can kill & restart the program without resetting the controller and the program will continue to update the LED.